 Some authors will be doing this every week or even every day, but not all authors blog regularly and some don’t even have a blog.
 That’s fine.
 Just write the occasional post.
-Post it somewhere like Medium or LinkedIn if you really don’t want to set up your own blog.
+You can post it right here on SheWrites, if you really don’t want to set up your own blog.

 Share it Far and Wide